hivestrung/finance-tracker/README.md

 - rename_file.py
 - script.js

+category.json a json file containing a list of categories and key words related to them, based on my own transaction history.
+This file can be customized to compile a detailed csv file tailored to your own personal transaction history.

-category.py returns a category based on the transaction description and a dictionary of lists containing key words, collected from my own personal transaction history.
+category.py returns a category based on the transaction description and based on the data in the category.json file.

 index.html contains the web based portion of the application.